-To protect the purchaser from potential liability claims, due diligence regarding the economic, tax, legal and technical aspects of the target property and the potential liability risks is strongly recommended.
-The main concern a legal due diligence conducted prior to purchasing a land plot must be the analysis of the information about the property contained in the land register.
+In order to protect the purchaser from potential liability claims, due diligence regarding economic, tax, legal and technical aspects of the target property and regarding potential liability risks is strongly recommended.
+The main concern of legal due diligence conducted prior to purchasing a land plot has to be the analysis of the information about the property contained in the land register.
 The information recorded in the land register is deemed to be correct.
 As a consequence, a bona fide purchaser will acquire ownership of a piece of real estate even if the seller is wrongfully entered in the land register.

-As part of the due diligence, the register of contaminated sites and the register of suspected contaminated sites should also be checked.
+As part of the due diligence, the existing deeds in the land register, the building file, as well as the register of contaminated sites and the register of suspected contaminated sites, should also be checked.